Archive

 return decorated_function

-The actual implementation of Django’s login_required decorator is considerably less idiotic.
-Python’s functools module has helpers for writing well-behaved decorators.
+_The actual [implementation of Django’s `login_required` decorator][login_required] is considerably less idiotic.
+Python’s [functools module][functools] has helpers for writing well-behaved decorators._

 Because functions in Python are themselves objects the decorator can accept a function reference, construct a new function that checks for authentication and then return a reference to that new function.